A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Reduction to two equations---SMC dynamics

 \section{Reduction to two equations---SMC dynamics}

-In this section, we set $\delta_s = 0$ and assume that lipid uptake by SMCs is at a constant rate.
-This decouples equations (12c) and (12b) from the rest of the system in equations (12) and allows us to analyse the subsystem of the model for the cap smooth muscle cells, $\displaystyle{C}$, and their total lipid load, $\displaystyle{A_c}$, in detail.
-We examine how cap smooth muscle cells respond dynamically to their lipid uptake and loss via phenotype switching, assuming that there is no restoration to the original SMC phenotype after phenotypic change to SDM ($\displaystyle{\delta_s = 0}$).
+In this section, we set $\delta_s = 0$ and assume that SMC lipid uptake occurs at a constant rate $\Pi_c>0$, which is independent of $L$ and $A_p$.
+This decouples equations \eqref{Ceqn} and \eqref{Aceqn} from the rest of the system \eqref{MS} and allows us to analyse, in detail, the long-term dynamics of the cap SMCs, $\displaystyle{C}$, and their total lipid load, $\displaystyle{A_c}$.
+The non-dimensional equations for $C(t)$ and $A_c(t)$ in this case are: